Let us now briefly consider examples of empowerment foresight in four practice domains. These are a modified version of the STEEPS foresight domains.

 The answer to this evolutionary question of timing is hard to predict.
 But I do think it is a good prediction that as humanity continues its incredible rise, our leaders, planners, and builders must become evolutionary developmentalists if we are to learn to see reality through the universe’s eyes, not just our own.

 We have also argued that there are a number of coming developments that appear highly probable, from our current perspective.
-These include conversational interfaces, personal sims, humanoid robotics, and the technological singularity.
-Increasingly intimate physical-virtual interfaces, via hyperrealistic virtual worlds, mirror worlds, augmented reality, wearable computers, the internet of things, and even implants and perhaps even some kind of digital memory interfaces have been discussed as probable coming developments.
-We have even argued that within the next thirty years, a politically significant minority of people will come to believe that brain or whole body preservation upon biological death is something all developed societies should make increasingly available and affordable, and those who do so will reasonably expect to have some kind of digital afterlife, as a secular version of the religious afterlife.
+These include conversational interfaces, personal AIs, humanoid robotics, and the technological singularity.
+Increasingly intimate physical-virtual interfaces, via hyperrealistic virtual worlds, mirror worlds, augmented reality, wearable computers, the internet of things, and even brain implants (though these are very unlikely to be widespread, or very effective, due to substrate shift) have been discussed as probable coming developments.
+We have even argued that while most people will be happy with personal AIs as an incremental and very natural form of uploading (substrate shift), over the next generation or two (25-50 years), a minority of people will choose to do brain preservation upon biological death.
+Both that mass majority who use sims, and that small minority who do brain preservation will reasonably expect to have some kind of digital afterlife.

 These are some of the more obvious examples of developmental futures that seem likely, when one looks carefully at today’s accelerating science, technology, and computation.
 The better we get at carefully building and critiquing our developmental models, and the more we help our clients and the public to see the world in both evolutionary and developmental terms, the better we can all get at steering toward the positive sum destinations that are implicit in the technology, waiting patiently to be born.